PageLogic/pagelogic/README.md

-PageLogic augments stardard HTML with embedded reactive logic, making it ideal for expressing presentation logic.
+PageLogic turns HTML into a reactive language ideal for expressing presentation logic.

 ```html
 <html>